-Sanjay Gupta, who led the rebranding of Ally Financial Inc. (ALLY)’s bank, is joining Allstate Corp.
-(ALL) as the insurer competes with Geico Corp.’s gecko mascot and Progressive Corp.
-(PGR)’s spunky saleswoman, Flo, to win customers.
+Sanjay Gupta, who led the rebranding of Ally Financial Inc. (ALLY:US)’s bank, is joining Allstate Corp.
+(ALL:US) as the insurer competes with Geico Corp.’s gecko mascot and Progressive Corp.
+(PGR:US)’s spunky saleswoman, Flo, to win customers.

 Gupta was named executive vice president and chief marketing officer of Allstate, the second-largest U.S. auto and home insurer, according to a statement today from the company.
 He will join the Northbrook, Illinois-based firm Sept.
 1 and report to Chairman and Chief Executive Officer Tom Wilson.

 Allstate is increasing spending to promote online car- insurance provider Esurance, which it purchased last year to spur sales through the Internet after losing customers for its namesake brand sold through agents.
 Gupta is stepping into a marketing clash that has featured Geico advertisements with talking pigs and comedian Gallagher, as well as basketball star LeBron James pitching State Farm Mutual Automobile Insurance Co. by playing the “world’s smallest violin.”

 “Humor lasts longer or is more memorable versus something that is more fact-based,” said Brad Adgate, head of research at Horizon Media, a New York-based advertising company that works with Geico.
 “It’s not the most exciting of product categories, so most of the major insurance companies have taken a humorous approach to their creative messaging.”